denpamusic/laravel-bitcoinrpc/docs/_docs/03-standard-request.md

 ```

 ### Automatic Injection
-Automatic injection are easiest of bunch to test and is considered by many to be preferred way to access class dependencies due to explicit declaration.
+Automatic injection are easiest of bunch to test and, as with traits, is considered by many to be preferred way to access class dependencies due to explicit declaration.

-The following example illustrates use automatic injection by type hinting `\Denpa\Bitcoin\ClientFactory` to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method:
+The following example illustrates the use of automatic injection by type-hinting `\Denpa\Bitcoin\ClientFactory` to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method:
 ```php
 <?php